 There is a strong correlation between the meridian of channels through which "chi" is said to circulate and the muscle/tendon groups and fascial tissue that run horizontally and vertically through the body and which are used in different combinations to achieve the various movements in the internal martial arts.
 Moving in this way has the effect of stretching and contracting these pathways and together with a relaxed body structure, helps to remove any internal blockages of "chi" which are regarded as being a cause of imbalance in the body that can lead to disharmony and disease.

 As with any esoteric concept there are many different interpretations as to the exact nature of "chi" and how to develop it.
-Definitions of "chi" range from a single life giving energy (unproven by science), to a combination of natural energies that can affect our existence, to energies and phenomena that are not fully understood.
+Definitions of "chi" range from a single life giving energy (unproven by science), to an electromagnetic energy which sustains the configuration and integrity of all matter in the universe and which regulates the vitality of all living things, to a combination of natural energies that can affect our existence, to energies and phenomena that are not fully understood.
 In its broadest sense "chi" can be considered to energy as stuff is to matter; its exact meaning being dependent on the context in which it is used.
 The concept of "chi" therefore is difficult to explain and is frequently misunderstood; it may even appear as a spiritual or magical element of tai-chi that imparts a sense of mystique.
-A helpful way for the tai-chi practitioner to think of "chi" is as a bridge between intention ("yi") and movement or action.

 Breath development in tai-chi is a gradual process.
 It is important to breathe naturally at all times and not to force the breath either in the movements or in one’s overall development.
 The body naturally regulates the correct rate of respiration.
 Typically we only use about a third of our lung capacity in everyday life and habitually this tends to be the top third of the lungs, only drawing in air deeper at times of greater physical demand.
 In tai-chi we gradually re-train the breath such that the lower parts of the lungs are employed at all times (using abdominal muscles rather than chest muscles) even when taking shallow breaths.
 This is referred to as breathing into the "tan-tien" and is said to facilitate the production of "chi".
 More advanced techniques such as reverse or abdominal breathing further develop this ability.

-The breath is naturally coordinated with the opening and closing of the movements.
-Normally but not exclusively this means inhaling while the body expands and exhaling during contraction.
-However focusing on the breath while practicing the complexed and varied movements of a tai-chi form can be deleterious and it is generally better to train the breath through specific "chi kung" ("qi-gong") neigong or 'silk reeling' exercises that harmonise the breath with the movement.
-Over time the breath will then naturally follow the movements of the form.
+The breath is naturally coordinated with the movements of the form.
+Normally, but not exclusively, this means inhaling during an upward movement or when yielding and exhaling when moving downward or during an envisaged application of power.
+However focusing on the breath while practicing the complex and varied movements of a tai-chi form can be deleterious and it is generally better to only focus on the breath during specific points in the form, such as at the beginning during preparation and in the opening movement.
+The breath can also be trained through specific "chi kung" ("qi-gong") neigong or 'silk reeling' exercises that harmonise the breath with the movement.
+Over time the breath will then naturally begin to follow the movements of the form.

 The slow movements of the foundation forms in tai-chi promote calmness and allow the mind to focus on the details of the mechanics of the movements.
 Tai-chi movements are controlled from the centre of the body ("tan-tien") which can also be the focal point of meditation techniques.
 As the mind directs the movements and the movements are controlled by the "tan tien", the slow movements of tai-chi naturally have a meditative quality.